John Forbes Nash Jr.: Mental illness

 Although Nash's mental illness first began to manifest in the form of paranoia, his wife later described his behavior as erratic.
-Nash thought that all men who wore red ties were part of a communist conspiracy against him.
-He mailed letters to embassies in Washington, D.C., declaring that they were establishing a government.
-Nash's psychological issues crossed into his professional life when he gave an American Mathematical Society lecture at Columbia University in early 1959.
-Originally intended to present proof of the Riemann hypothesis, the lecture was incomprehensible.
-Colleagues in the audience immediately realized that something was wrong.
+Nash thought that all men who wore red ties were part of a "crypto-communist party" who were secretly conspiring against him.
+He mailed letters to embassies in Washington, D.C., declaring that he was establishing a government.
+Nash signed these letters "John Nash, Emperor of Antarctica", a position he believed he was in line to inherit.
+Nash's psychological issues crossed into his professional life when he gave an American Mathematical Society lecture at Columbia University in early 1959 in which he originally intended to present proof of the Riemann hypothesis.
+Instead the lecture was so incoherent that colleagues in the audience immediately realized that something was wrong.

 In April 1959, Nash was admitted to McLean Hospital for one month.
 Based on his paranoid, persecutory delusions, hallucinations, and increasing asociality, he was diagnosed with schizophrenia.
 In 1961, Nash was admitted to the New Jersey State Hospital at Trenton.
 Over the next nine years, he spent intervals of time in psychiatric hospitals, where he received both antipsychotic medications and insulin shock therapy.

 Although he sometimes took prescribed medication, Nash later wrote that he did so only under pressure.
 According to Nash, the film A Beautiful Mind inaccurately implied he was taking atypical antipsychotics.
 He attributed the depiction to the screenwriter who was worried about the film encouraging people with mental illness to stop taking their medication.

 Nash did not take any medication after 1970, nor was he committed to a hospital ever again.
 Nash recovered gradually.
-Encouraged by his then former wife, de Lardé, Nash lived at home and spent his time in the Princeton mathematics department where his eccentricities were accepted even when his mental condition was poor.
-De Lardé credits his recovery to maintaining "a quiet life" with social support.
+Encouraged by his then former wife, Alicia Lardé, Nash lived at home and spent his time in the Princeton mathematics department where his eccentricities were accepted even when his mental condition was poor.
+Lardé credits his recovery to maintaining "a quiet life" with social support.